 Current Projects: K-12

 COVID-19 has wreaked havoc on schools, and it has brought into sharp relief inequities in opportunity and access.
-The Transforming Learning Accelerator is funding projects that help stakeholders in quality K-12 educational systems during the pandemic and beyond.
+The Transforming Learning Accelerator is funding projects that advance K-12 learning opportunities during the pandemic and beyond.

 Strengthening child literacy through a literacy support network

 Literacy is a key to success yet over one-third of U.S. children are reading and writing below grade level in 4th grade.
 The situation is likely to worsen with remote learning during the pandemic.
 We propose using technology to create a literacy support network for children experiencing literacy difficulties.
 Our work will explore amplifying educator-parent-student connections through text messages, AI, and tutoring to support child literacy.

 - Principal Investigator: Emma Brunskill, School of Engineering

 - Research team: Rebecca Silverman, Graduate School of Education; Renee Scott, Haas Center

 Creative practices for online teaching and learning of music and digital arts

 Music and art are particularly challenging to teach and learn remotely.
 There are technological barriers, as well pedagogical.
 Through workshops open to both students and educators, we will share exciting developments happening in remote music teaching at Stanford with high schools across the country.
 We will develop and offer training workshops with high school students and teachers, and evaluate effectiveness of programs which are put into practice.